How to make Chicken Al Pastor

 • Remove ⅓ cup to use later for basting (“Reserved Basting Sauce.”)

 • Add chicken to a shallow dish or freezer size bag.
 Add marinade and stir to combine so every piece is evenly coated.
 Cover and marinate in the refrigerator for 8 -24 hours.
-Refrigerate Reserved Basting Sauce separately.
+Refrigerate the Reserved Basting Sauce separately.

 SKEWER